Tualatin River National Wildlife Refuge: Wapato Lake Unit

 Wapato Lake Unit is located about 15 mi to the west of the main refuge, near the city of Gaston along Oregon Route 47 in Washington and Yamhill counties.
 The area was once the site of Wapato Lake, whose soil held an organic-rich peat that sustained a shrub swamp ecosystem.
-The wapato plant (Sagittaria fasciculata) grew in the upper marsh of the Wapato Lake Basin and was harvested by Native Americans.
+The wapato plant (Sagittaria latifolia) grew in the upper marsh of the Wapato Lake Basin and was harvested by Native Americans.
 In 1892, attempts began to drain the 800 acre lake to increase farmland, with the Wapato Improvement District completing the effort in the 1930s.
 Valley forests, prairies, and wetlands encompass the region today, including two small streams, Ayers and Wapato creeks.

 The government had hoped to add land in the Gaston area to the main refuge, but initially met resistance from local residents.
 Some residents later asked the government to buy their land for the refuge in 2000.
 By 2002, up to 6400 acre were being studied in that area for inclusion into the wildlife refuge as part of the then uncreated unit.
 At that time the Fish and Wildlife Service owned 108 acre in the area, with plans to restore the lake if the unit was established.
 In March 2007, the Service approved the creation of the Wapato Lake Unit with a boundary encompassing 4,310 acre.
 In June 2008, the Wapato Lake Unit purchased its first sets of properties.
 Totaling 180 acre from three properties, the Fish and Wildlife Service paid $631,000 for the land using a grant from the Migratory Bird Conservation Commission.
 An additional 15 acre were added in September.
 Plans called for restoring the farmland back to its natural state and acquiring all land by 2011.